spray/spray-json/README.markdown

 and do one or more of the following:

-1. Parse a JSON string into its Abstract Syntax Tree (AST) representation
+1. Directly parse a JSON document to a Scala object with the `parseJsonAs` method

     ```scala
     val source = """{ "some": "JSON source" }"""
-    val jsonAst = source.parseJson // or JsonParser(source)
+    val myObject = source.parseJsonAs[MyObjectType]
     ```

-2. Print a JSON AST back to a String using either the `CompactPrinter` or the `PrettyPrinter`
+2. Parse a JSON string into its Abstract Syntax Tree (AST) representation

     ```scala
+    val source = """{ "some": "JSON source" }"""
+    val jsonAst = source.parseJson
+    ```

+3. Print a JSON AST back to a String using either the `CompactPrinter` or the `PrettyPrinter`

+    ```scala
     val json = jsonAst.prettyPrint // or .compactPrint
     ```

-3. Convert any Scala object to a JSON AST using the `toJson` extension method
+4. Convert any Scala object to a JSON AST using the `toJson` extension method

     ```scala
     val jsonAst = List(1, 2, 3).toJson
     ```

-4. Convert a JSON AST to a Scala object with the `convertTo` method
+5. Convert a JSON AST to a Scala object with the `convertTo` method

     ```scala
     val myObject = jsonAst.convertTo[MyObjectType]